IT Security Services for Startups – what level of security do you really need?What level of Security do you really need?

 Early detection and prevention

-You’ve shored up your defenses and trained your employees: now it’s time to see if they can handle a threat.
+You’ve shored up your defences and trained your employees: now it’s time to see if they can handle a threat.
 One of the most important IT security services for startups is a simulated phishing attack, which will put your employees to the test.

 Beyond that, we also look to prevent problems by monitoring parts of the dark web for activity related to your accounts.
 Stolen passwords are bundled into large databases and distributed around the dark web to facilitate hacking.
 We can see if yours are on the list and alert you in advance.